Your views on getting NHS help fast in Leicestershire

 - Step 2: If that doesn’t work or the condition is more serious, you should contact your GP practice or NHS 111 (when your GP practice is closed).
 They will help book you the right appointment at the right place for your needs.

-If you need to be seen on the same day, you :
+If you need to be seen on the same day, you might be offered an appointment at :

 - Your own GP practice